David asked: How do I clean the inside of a crystal decanter?

 - For general cleanings, with no major staining, simply swish dish soap and water with a simple scrubber (ex: rice).

 - If the neck of the decanter is short, it may be possible to bend the bottle brush to reach the edges of the bottom.

 - These cleaning methods can also be used for cleaning vases and other narrow bottles.

 - If you have a problem with condensation remaining after cleaning, let the decanter air dry for a couple hours so it is not still dripping wet, then drop in a silica packet.
 If the neck is narrow and the packet is so large it might not easily come out again, tape a string to it using sturdy tape.

-- Another option for drying condensation in a narrow bottle neck is to tie a strong around the corner of a thin cloth and gently stuffing the cloth into the bottle using a long thing object, such as the handle of a cooking spoon.
+- Another option for drying condensation in a narrow bottle neck is to tie a string around the corner of a thin cloth and gently stuff the cloth into the bottle using a long thing object, such as the handle of a cooking spoon.
 Do not let the end of the string fall into the bottle.
 Shake the decanter to move the cloth around so that it can absorb the water, then pull the string to get the cloth out of the bottle.